ankitwadhwa615/Deep-Agentic-Research-and-Coding-Assistant/README.md

 - Authenticated resources are scoped to the current user.
 - Upload ownership is checked before a file is used in a chat request.
 - Do not commit `.env` files, API keys, production databases, or uploaded user files.
-- The current password-reset flow directly updates the password after email lookup; a production deployment should replace this with a time-limited, email-delivered reset token.
+- The current password-reset API directly updates a password after email lookup, and its UI trigger is not enabled.
+A production deployment should replace it with a time-limited, email-delivered reset token.

 ## Portfolio Summary